 Eating a balanced diet of fresh organic vegetables, whole grains and healthy fats and protein helps all of the functions in the body and mind.

 Avoid the use of stimulants after noon as well as late night eating.
 This will allow you to get a deeper sleep; one in which you wake up refreshed and alert.

-Herbal teas such as chamomile and blends for sleep that contain valarian, skullcap, passionflower, and catnip can be used before bedtime.
+Herbal teas such as chamomile and blends for sleep that contain valerian, skullcap, passionflower, and catnip can be used before bedtime.
 Remember to use high quality tea.
 I suggest the brand Traditional Medicinals, which is widely available, to ensure you are getting the full potency of the plant instead of just filler.
 Did you know that many conventional tea brands have very little medicinal potency left by the time they hit the shelves?
-Check out some of the other dangers of using conventional teas here)
+Check out some of the other dangers of using conventional teas here.

 Remember - get more sleep!
 Your happiness and health depends on it!
 And your productivity too!!
 Tell me below what you do to get a better nights sleep and what you're going to integrate into your nighttime routine.